RuilinYang-beta/m11_parityGameGUI/README.md

 This app aims to provide the visualization to aid research/study.
 It is a web app developed with Jarkata EE (Java) in the backend, and HTML/CSS/JavaScript in the frontend.
 Specifically, we use [Cytoscape.js](https://js.cytoscape.org/) for the complex visualization of a graph of Parity Game.

+The [poster](https://ruilinyang-beta.github.io/pdf/m11_poster.pdf) and [presentation slides](https://ruilinyang-beta.github.io/pdf/m11_slides.pdf) is helpful to have a quick overview of this project.

 # Instructions
 Step 1.
 Install Tomcat and Maven:
   1. download Tomcat to a local directory.